WHAT TO DO IN MIAMI IN 3 DAYS

 This vibrant city has lots to do at night.
 If you prefer a guided tour, you can take a Big Bus Miami Night Tour.
-There are also nighttime Fishing Tours and City Skyline Tours.
+There are also City Skyline Tours.

-Or, if you prefer, you can just enjoy a nice dinner or head out for drinks.
-Either way, spend a little time wandering the downtown area and seeing the city lit up in the dark.
+Make sure to spend a little time wandering the downtown area and seeing the city lit up in the dark as well!